tsaklidis/LogingAPI/README_API.md

 ```

 count: The total count of results
 next: The next page with the rest of results.
+If it is null, you are on last page.
 previous: If null you are on first page else previus page link